- Single dose

 It is claimed that Levonelle is around 95% effective if taken within the first 24 hours after unprotected sexual intercourse.
 The effectiveness does drop to around 85% between 24-48 hours, reducing to less than 70% after 48 hours.

 So although it seems the odds are in your favour, it is important to know that most other regular methods of contraception are around 99% effective.

 No, unfortunately, Levonelle provides not protection against sexually transmitted infections, and a barrier contraceptive such as a condom is recommended to prevent infection.
 If you’ve already had unprotected sexual intercourse and are worried you might have contracted an STI, you should talk to your GP or take a test when possible.

 Levonelle contains levonorgestrel, a synthetic version of the hormone progesterone hormone.
 Levonelle primarily works by preventing the release of an egg (ovulation).
 The levonorgestrel convinces the body that ovulation has already occurred, and therefore no further eggs are released for fertilisation.

 Levonorgestrel also affects the consistency of the womb’s natural mucous, making it thicker and more difficult for sperm cells to enter the womb.
-Eggs therefore stand less of a change of becoming fertilised if the sperm can’t survive.
+Eggs, therefore, stand less of a chance of becoming fertilised if the sperm can’t survive.

 You can take Levonelle more than once in a menstrual cycle.
 It does not interfere with your regular method of contraception.

-Levonelle isn’t an abortion pill, and won’t terminate an existing pregnancy, so if an egg has already been fertilised before you’ve had chance to take the pill, unfortunately it won’t be effective and you’ll need to see your GP to talk about other options.
+Levonelle isn’t an abortion pill, and won’t terminate an existing pregnancy, so if an egg has already been fertilised before you’ve had a chance to take the pill, unfortunately, it won’t be effective and you’ll need to see your GP to talk about other options.